skyscrapers/terraform-network/README.md

  * [`netnum_private_app`]: String(optional): default to 20.
 First number of subnet to start of for private_app subnets
  * [`netnum_private_db`]: String(optional): default to 30.
 First number of subnet to start of for private_db subnets
  * [`tags`]: Map(optional): optional tags
- * [`route_tables`]: List(optional): the list of route tables to associate to the created subnet.
-This will associate the route table to the created subnet sequentially.
-If the subnet number is greater than the number of route tables, the route table will be selected using a standard mod algorithm

 ### Output: